![]() |

 Structural Polyurethane

-Roadware 10 Minute Concrete Mender™ is a polyurethane based material that restores structural integrity and aggregate interlock to distressed concrete by using low surface tension and low viscosity to penetrate concrete surfaces and cross -linking polymer chains to bond directly to the concrete-aggregate matrix.
-This bonding action utilizes capillary forces to self-inject polymer chains into the surrounding concrete.
-This material should have a modulus of elasticity less than the surrounding concrete and should not become brittle over time.
-This material may be combined with manufactured sand to form a PCC compatible polymer concrete that can structurally repair concrete cracks and spalls.
+Roadware 10 Minute Concrete Mender™ is a polyurethane-based material designed to restore the structural integrity and aggregate interlock of distressed concrete.
+Its low surface tension and low viscosity allow it to penetrate concrete surfaces effectively.
+The product utilizes cross-linking polymer chains to bond directly to the concrete-aggregate matrix.
+This bonding action harnesses capillary forces to self-inject polymer chains into the surrounding concrete.

 Toughness: